alexandru-savinov/BalancedNewsGo/memory-bank/progress.md

 - Frontend usability and design improvements needed
 - Multi-perspective extraction currently basic
 - Bias detection logic can be further enhanced

+## Test Suite Status

+- **Resolved:** Previous errors caused by missing test data files have been fixed.
+- **Remaining issues:** Several **logic tests in `internal/llm` still fail**.
+  - These failures are primarily due to **inconsistent or incorrect bias detection outputs**.
+  - The bias detection heuristics sometimes produce variable results, leading to test flakiness.
+  - Further refinement of the bias detection logic and more deterministic test cases are needed to resolve these failures.